Olav Gutting: Political positions

 Within the CDU, Gutting is regarded as critic of Chancellor Angela Merkel's decision to enter into a coalition government with the center-left Social Democratic Party (SPD) after the 2017 elections.
 In June 2017, he voted against Germany's introduction of same-sex marriage.
 In early 2020, he co-founded an informal cross-party group of MPs from the CDU, CSU and FDP parties who opposed a potential coalition government between CDU/CSU and the Green Party.

 Ahead of the Christian Democrats’ leadership election, Gutting publicly endorsed in 2020 Friedrich Merz to succeed Annegret Kramp-Karrenbauer as the party's chair; he later also expressed support for a candidacy of Jens Spahn.

-Controversy

-In March 2021, Gutting and other members of the Union parliamentary group came under criticism for their lobbying activities for the authoritarian Azerbaijani president Ilham Aliyev.
-The controversy became known under the name of "Aserbaidschan-Affäre" in Germany and is related to the earlier "Caviar Diplomacy" corruption allegations in the Council of Europe.